camsellem/woolies-chatbot/README.md

 ## Installing the demo
 The following steps describe how to build and deploy the demo in your envrionment.

+### Create the indice
+The indice must have a spcific mapping that include keyword and semantic fields.
+The definition of the mapping is included in the ./data folder.

 ### Load the data
 You’ll first need to load the recipes into a new index.
 A Python loader script is included in this repository.
 ```sh